 - Off-Campus Study Programs occur during the fall, spring, and summer semesters.
 Students gain internship experience and also earn academic credits.
 If you plan to participate in one of these programs, it is important to speak with your academic advisors in order to plan your schedules accordingly.

 For specific internship information by department, check out the Human Ecology internship guides.
 They contain job listings, industry websites, and other resources, including a list of selected career outcomes per major.
-Copies of these guides are available in the Career Exploration Center, 162 MVR.
+Copies of these guides are available in the Career Exploration Center, 119 Academic Surge A.

 Complete the optional online tutorial to learn how to use the system most effectively.